$60,000 Bed Bug Infestation Settlement at Tall Oaks Apartments

 Whitney, LLP’s Bed Bug Lawyers Help Tenants Sue for Bed Bugs

 If a landlord moves a tenant into an apartment with a bed bug infestation, ignores complaints of bed bugs, does not take quick action to have the infestation professionally treated, or allows an infestation to persist, the tenant has legal rights and can sue their landlord for negligence in dealing with bed bugs.
 Whitney, LLP’s bed bug attorneys sue many landlords in Maryland for bed bug infestations, and can help.

 We often see landlords include Bed Bug Addendum in their lease.
 Those Addendums often state the importance of the tenant immediately reporting an infestation, and taking proper steps to assist with the inspection and treatment in their unit.
 However, many landlords fail to act quickly and do the exact things that they tell their tenants not to do.
 If you signed a Bed Bug Addendum, Whitney, LLP’s attorneys may be able to use that Addendum to your benefit to help prove the landlord’s negligence.

 Whitney, LP’s bed bug attorneys represent Maryland tenants, including in Laurel, Bowie, Greenbelt, Burtonsville, Jessup and Fort Meade, against bad landlords who do not treat bed bug infestations properly.
 If you were moved into an infested apartment, or your landlord is ignoring your complaints and reports of bed bugs, you have legal rights and can recover compensation for your injuries, property damage and emotional distress.
-We offer Free Consultations.
+We offer Legal Consultations.
 Our clients pay no out of pocket fees or expenses.
 Contact us online or call 410 583 8000 to begin.